 The AGS, or American Gem Society, has been around since the 1930s.
 However, the laboratory they use for grading their stones (the AGSL) was not established until 1996.
 Until that time they were more of a simple membership organization made up of appraisers, suppliers, traders, and jewelers.
 In 2004, they also founded an advanced instruments division.
 The AGSL division of this organization grades Diamonds, and they have developed their own set of standards to do this.
 Despite the fact that they're much newer in what they do, they are closely matched with the GIA when it comes to quality and reputation for diamond grading.

 The European Gemological Laboratory, or EGL, is another well-known name in the business of grading gemstones and Diamonds.
 It is an organization that has been around for some time, and that has recently undergone some changes and reorganization.
 When compared to GIA or AGS, the EGL grading system is considered to be somewhat more relaxed.
 While EGL Diamonds are the choice of plenty of buyers, an EGL graded stone may sell for a higher discount.
 This can be the right option for someone looking for a lower price on a stone that they like based on the style, cut, clarity, or color of the diamond itself.
 We currently do not offer EGL graded diamonds.

 The Antwerp World Diamond Center is the main owner of HRD.
 It was first founded in 1973, and was the start of the diamond industry in Belgium.
 The standards that the HRD lab uses are very much like the GIA standards, which means the grading of Diamonds is going to be very similar between the two organizations.
 The International Diamond Council also creates grading rules, and those rules are followed by HRD.
 This lab is a reliable one, and the grading of Diamonds through it is something that can be expected to be trusted by jewelers and diamond buying customers.

 The Gem Certification & Assurance Lab, Inc. (GCAL) has very high standards, and grades their Diamonds somewhat differently than other laboratories.
 Additionally, it was the first ISO Accredited gem lab in North America.
 The reliable and accurate grading of Diamonds is very important, and with the ISO seal of approval the GCAL has committed to international standards that are used by diamond grading labs.
 With a testing facility that's highly technical and competent, the GCAL can provide accurate grading that meets or exceeds the quality and value expected through international standards.
-GCAL is also popular for Lab Grown Diamond certification along with natural Diamonds, and most of our lab grown Diamonds are GCAL certified.
+GCAL is also popular for Lab Grown Diamond certification along with natural Diamonds, some of our lab grown Diamonds are GCAL certified.

 The analysis and grading of Diamonds is extremely similar across all of the main labs that offer this service.
 Additionally, these labs offer certification of the Diamonds in order for jewelers, customers, and others to see what trained professionals feel the quality and value to be.
 Graduate gemologists asses color, clarity, cut, and carat weight, and they all do this independently.
 After all of the evaluations are collected and evaluated, a final grade is given to the diamond.
 This reduces the human error potential, because more than one trained professional has offered their true assessment of the diamond.